panjan/blog/_posts/2018-11-27-glowing-alien-mask.markdown

 Isolate the end of the LED strip using a shrink tube.
 Squeeze the end with pliers as in the picture below.

 ![led strip isolation](/blog/assets/alien_led_strip_ending.jpeg)

-Use jumper cables to connect your Wemos and check that everything is still working.

 ## Attaching the Front Layer